-The slip ring is attached to the amplifier with $8-32 \times 3/8$ inch screws.
-Temporary thread locker (eg. Blue Loctite) is recommended on these fasteners.
-Once the slip ring is installed on the amplifier housing it is normally left attached when the measurement system is removed from the vehicle.
+- The slip ring is attached to the amplifier with 8-32 x 3/8-inch screws.
+Temporary thread locker (e.g. Blue Loctite) is recommended on these fasteners.
+The slip ring has been shipped already installed on the amplifier housing and is normally left attached to the amplifier housing when measurement system is removed from the vehicle. - Caution!
+When removing the amplifiers, take care to pull off each side evenly.
+Failure to do this may cause damage to the dowel pin, amplifier housing or bridge connectors.